Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Autumn foliage in Hakone

-• Hakone Museum of Art: brilliant autumn foliage with a moss garden
+• Hakone Museum of Art – Known for its beautiful autumn foliage and moss garden.

-• Hakone Ropeway: aerial views of the mountains in fall color
+• Hakone Ropeway – Enjoy aerial views of the mountains as they turn vibrant autumn colors.

 Winter (December – February)